Getting Started

 Other agents

-Any agent that supports MCP can use sitemd.
-Point it at the MCP server via ./sitemd/sitemd mcp — see MCP Server for details.
+Any agent that supports CLI tools can use sitemd.
+Point it at the sitemd CLI — see CLI for details.

 Set up your project

 Ask your agent to set up a new sitemd site.
-It will call sitemd_status and walk you through the setup — site name, description, which sections you want — and create your project structure.
+It will run sitemd status and walk you through the setup — site name, description, which sections you want — and create your project structure.
 See Project Structure for the full directory reference.

 Write your first page